 All water is drained to overboard thru-hull fittings located in the hull.
+Some cockpit component drain thruhull fittings are equipped with ball valves that are always open under normal operating conditions.
+It is important to check and operate the drain valves at least annually to make sure they are in good condition and operating properly.
 You also should check the drain system frequently to ensure it is free flowing and that the hoses on the thru-hull fittings are secure and not leaking.